 Casual Use vs. Performance Use

-The decision often is a little more complicated than warmth and comes down to intended use.
-Hoods are extremely popular for backcountry endeavors like backpacking and rock climbing, and you’ll see them being used more often than not, particularly in frigid temperatures or during downtimes on the trail or at the crag.
-It’s easy to pull the hood up over your head for extra warmth and wind resistance while belaying, and they rarely get in your way in terms of movement (and only have a small impact on peripheral vision).
+The decision between a casual or performance piece is often a little more complicated than warmth alone and comes down to your intended use(s).
+Hoods are extremely popular for backcountry endeavors like backpacking and rock climbing, and you’ll see them being used more often than not, particularly in frigid temperatures, during downtimes on the trail, or at the crag.
+It’s easy to pull a hood up over your head for extra warmth and wind resistance while belaying your climbing partner, and hoods rarely get in the way of movement (and only have a small impact on peripheral vision).
 Hoods are extremely cozy when you’re high on a summit or standing around the campfire at night after a long day on the trail.
 Even day hikers will appreciate the warmth of a hooded down jacket when stopping for lunch or crossing a high mountain pass.
-One of our go-to hooded down jacket for these uses is the Arc'teryx Cerium LT Hoody, which hits that just-right balance of warmth, comfort, and performance (for a full list of our favorites, see our article on the best down jackets).
+A couple of our go-to hooded down jackets for these uses are the Patagonia Down Sweater Hoody and Arc'teryx Cerium Hoody, both of which hit an excellent balance of warmth, comfort, and performance (for a full list of our favorites, see our article on the best down jackets).

-As a midlayer for skiing and other winter sports—with the down jacket worn underneath a ski jacket or shell—the answer most often is to avoid the hood.
+On the flip side, if you want to use your down jacket as a midlayer for winter sports like skiing, you'll then be wearing it underneath a ski jacket or shell.
+In this instance, the best answer is often to avoid a hood.
 Wearing a weather-resistant piece over your down jacket means primary head protection is assigned to the outermost jacket, and a hooded midlayer will be left bunched up behind your neck.
 True, you can double up the hoods, but that’s only really needed in extremely cold and wet environments.
-You can also roll up or fold the hood, but the extra bulk is still lurking along the back of your neck.

-If your preferred down jacket use is casual—mostly around town with the occasional hike—the choice comes down to style and comfort.
-We see performance-oriented down jackets with hoods around our hometowns of Bend and Boulder all the time, but some people opt for more straightforward and cheaper pieces that aren’t as technical and don’t have the hood.
-The popular non-hooded version of the Patagonia Down Sweater is great for casual use and light adventuring, and you can save even more cash with REI Co-op's 650 Down Jacket ($100).
+If your preferred down jacket use is casual—mostly around town with the occasional hike—the choice will largely come down to style and comfort.
+We see performance-oriented down jackets with hoods around our hometowns of Bellingham and Tahoe all the time, but some people opt for more straightforward and cheaper pieces that aren’t as technical and don’t have the hood.
+The popular non-hooded version of the Patagonia Down Sweater is great for casual use and light adventuring, and you can save even more cash with REI Co-op's 650 Down Jacket ($129).

 Hood Weight and Cost

 In addition to the factors above, there are weight and cost differences to consider.
-Below is a quick comparison among the 2022-2023 versions of three top-selling down jackets with their manufacturer-provided specs:
+Below is a quick comparison of three top-selling down jackets with their manufacturer-provided specs:

 Patagonia Down Sweater